 Elements of the New Web Solution

-Built on a .NET platform, the new site provides the firm with a robust set of marketing tools.
-A mega-menu connects visitors with thought leadership content by topic, format or industry right through the main navigation.
-Thought leadership pages invite visitors to subscribe into relevant newsletters using a clear call-to-action.
+Built on a .NET platform, the new site provided the firm with a robust set of marketing tools.
+A mega-menu connected visitors with thought leadership content by topic, format or industry right through the main navigation.
+Thought leadership pages invited visitors to subscribe to relevant newsletters using clear calls-to-action.
 The event tool enables the marketing team to publish both free and paid events and collect payments directly through the site.

-Each service and industry page clearly connects potential clients with the firm’s subject matter experts.
-The people section provides easy filtering of professionals by location, by industry and by expertise.
-And, the profile of each professional dynamically connects potential clients with their authored thought leadership content.
+Each service and industry page clearly connected potential clients with the firm’s subject matter experts.
+The people section provided easy filtering of professionals by location, by industry and by expertise.
+And, the profile of each professional dynamically connected potential clients with their authored thought leadership content.

-Most important, the system provides both easy-to-use SEO tools to search optimize each site page and dynamic call-to-action tools that enable the firm to shape a client’s journey sequentially as they move through the site.
+Most importantly, the system provided both easy-to-use SEO tools to search optimize each site page and dynamic call-to-action tools that enabled the firm to shape a client’s journey sequentially as they move through the site.